choicespecs/youtube_API_DataCollection/README.md

 # youtube_API_DataCollection
-Using python, pandas, numpy, and youtube API to keep track of searches, videos, channels, and other information.

 ### Introduction
 This is a current work in progress, which is constantly being updated as I collect more and more information.
 This is meant to be a collection of relevant functions that can be used within a python IDE or jupyter notebook.
 However; if being used it should have the relevant libraries downloaded.